moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 ### Using RStudio

 The Analytical platform hosts a number of analytical coding environments.
-For those experienved in R, you can query Athena in __R__ using the __RStudio__ tool.
+For those experienced in __R__, you can query Athena using the __RStudio__ tool.

-To execute Athena queries, we recommend using dbtools.
+To execute Athena queries, we recommend using [__dbtools__](https://github.com/moj-analytical-services/dbtools/).
 This package uses the Python package pydbtools under the hood and works alongside user IAM policies on the platform.
 It is also significantly faster than using database drivers provided by Amazon.

 Follow the [setup guidance](https://github.com/moj-analytical-services/dbtools/#setup) to get started.
 The quickstart guidance [here](https://github.com/moj-analytical-services/dbtools/#examples) provides detailed examples for __creating, querying and deleting tables__.